Compassion in Action

 NEW!
 Eastern North Carolina (Dorian, Florence and Matthew)

 Volunteers are now being accepted to repair and rebuild homes in Eastern North Carolina.
 Hurricanes Dorian (2019), Florence (2018), and Matthew (2016) caused severe flooding and wind damage.
 There are 15 centers accepting volunteers of all skill levels to help repair homes affected by natural disasters.
-Click here for more info.
+Click here for more info and to volunteer.

 Florida Panhandle (Hurricane Michael)